-Cavity fillings are common dental procedures.
+Cavity fillings are some of the most common dental procedures.
 Over time, the buildup of bacteria on the teeth can turn into harmful plaque, which can cause tooth decay.
 This decay can create small holes in your teeth.
 Tooth fillings plug these holes and prevent the decay from spreading further.
 Many people will have cavities filled at some point in their lives, even if they practice good oral hygiene habits.

 When receiving a filling, your dentist will numb the area around the affected tooth.
 You might feel numb, itchy, or puffy for several hours after the procedure.

 If you feel a slight amount of pain when eating or drinking hot or cold foods or beverages, this is normal and should go away in a matter of days or weeks.
 Unless this pain is severe, there is nothing to worry about.

 Another type of pain or discomfort you might experience after a cavity filling is a change in your bite.
 If the filling causes your teeth to line up incorrectly, you might experience some sensitivity when biting down.
 This will typically go away with time.

 You also might experience pain related to inflammation in your tooth.
 If your tooth is damaged or you’ve had it filled multiple times, it might need attention from your dentist.